-To reduce corruption and incentivize traffic officers to enforce traffic laws through the enforcement system. bonuses were introduced, leading to 17.1% of fines revenue being returned as bonus payments.
+To reduce corruption and incentivize traffic officers to enforce traffic laws through the enforcement system, bonuses were introduced, leading to 17.1% of fines revenue being returned as bonus payments.

-KEY OBSTACLES MANAGING/OVERCOMING OBSTACLES There was pessimism in the community about whether a deep culture of corruption Road Safety NGO kept road safety in the spotlight, taking inspiration and data from other countries.
-With consistent advocacy activities, cultural change began to occur in the community and government. could ever change.
-Timing advocacy actions well was crucial: seizing momentum and opportunities and tapping into the loud public voice against corruption on social media to create a sense of urgency and priority for the government.
+There was pessimism in the community about whether a deep culture of corruption could ever change.

+- Road Safety NGO kept road safety in the spotlight, taking inspiration and data from other countries.
+With consistent advocacy activities, cultural change began to occur in the community and government. - Timing advocacy actions well was crucial: seizing momentum and opportunities and tapping into the loud public voice against corruption on social media to create a sense of urgency and priority for the government.